Paranormal News, Video, Audio and Reports

 We have collated over 2500 reports in Pembrokeshire alone in the last 4 years.
 The paranormal Chronicles is truly dedicated to researching and investigating the wonderous paranormal events in Pembrokeshire, West Wales.

-With all that said we have one character, one specter, one haunting that best selling Author G L Davies has personally been investigating for over 20 years.
+With all that said we have one character, one spectre, one haunting that best selling Author G L Davies has personally been investigating for over 20 years.
 This character has had more sightings than of any paranormal entity in Pembrokeshire.

 For over 300 years it has been seen.